Algebra Questions in COMPASS

 These kinds of questions are based on rearranging the given expression so that you find numbers or variables that divide evenly from the original expression.
 A quick example for this kind of question is factoring 3x -12.
 The answer is 3(x-4) , thus making 3 a common factor in the expression.

 Type 5: Linear equations with one/two variables

 Typical questions on finding the slope of a line based on the given expression fall under this category.

 Type 6: Exponents and Rational Expressions

 Asking for a simplified expression to the given expression which might or may not include exponentials fall into this category.
 For example finding a simplified expression for (9-x2)/(x - 3) for all x<-3.
 The answer is -x-3.

-This article only illustrates the types of questions that can appear in the COMPASS algebra test.
-As you progress, the questions can drop to lower levels, to test you on items such as operations with integers or percentages, which are topics from basic math.
+This article only illustrates the types of questions that can appear in the Algebra section.
+As you progress, the questions can drop to lower levels, to test you on items such as operations with integers or percentages, which are topics from basic Math.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page